CoFH/cofh.github.io/docs/alchemical-imbuer/index.md

 directly correspond to its output tank.
 This is called auto-output.
 The machine can also transfer items from adjacent inventories into any sides that directly correspond to its input slot.
 This is called auto-input.
-Auto-output and auto-input occur whenever the machine finishes brewing a potion, or every 32 ticks (1.6 seconds) if the machine is inactive.
+Auto-output and auto-input occur whenever the machine finishes brewing a potion.
+Auto-output also occurs every 4 ticks (0.2 seconds).
+Auto-input also occurs every 32 ticks (1.6 seconds) if the machine is inactive.

 A basic alchemical imbuer can automatically transfer up to 1,000 mB of fluid and up to 16 items at a time.
 These amounts can be increased by upgrading the